kgaurkar-d11/darwin/ml-serve-app/README.md

 **Notes:**
 - `env` must reference an existing environment created via the environment API.
 - `serve_name` is optional; if it is omitted, ML Serve will create (or reuse) a `<user>-one-click-deployments` serve automatically.
 - `artifact_version` is required so each one-click deployment can be tracked like a standard artifact/serve deployment.
+It is a deployment label for the one-click serve (not the underlying runtime image tag).

 ### One-Click Model Undeploy